 Students must get at least a B (3.0) averaged over the required core courses offered in the fall and winter terms to take the DCE examination.
-Students who enter with an MS degree and other graduate students who transfer in credit for a core course can petition the graduate program to substitute equivalent courses in which they obtained high grades for one or more of the ChE courses.
+Students who enter with an MS degree and other graduate students who transfer in credit for a core course can petition the graduate program to substitute equivalent courses in which they obtained a minimum grade of A- for one or more of the ChE courses.

 The Doctoral Candidacy Examination (DCE) will be composed of a written report and an oral examination to be conducted on the 3rd Wednesday in May in the graduate student’s first year.
 Students must apply to take the DCE by a date to be determined by the Graduate Chair.

 The content of the oral examination and written report will be a critical discussion of a topic closely related to the student’s anticipated Ph.D. research.
 A one page biographical sketch should be appended to the document.